dosco/graphjin/docs/website/docs/example.md

 ## Create the app

-Lets call our app Webshop
+Let's call our app Webshop.

 ```console
 super-graph new webshop